AnuragTummapudi/Aura-Zen/README.md

 # Aura Zen

 ## Short Description
 Aura Zen is an AI-powered personalized assistant designed to provide emotional support and encouragement.
 It detects the user's mood, listens attentively, and suggests activities to improve mental well-being.
-Acting as a supportive friend rather than a therapist, Aurazen offers a temporary companion for those seeking motivation and comfort in their daily lives.
+Acting as a supportive friend rather than a therapist, Aura Zen offers a temporary companion for those seeking motivation and comfort in their daily lives.

 ## **Problem Statement**